csound/csound/msvc/README.md

 If a change to any of the cmakelists.txt occurs, VS will automatically run cmake and rebuild the solution.
 You should avoid running cmake externally to generate the project while VS is open and just let VS take care of it.

-Optionally from the command line you can build by running "cmake --build ." in the csound-vs directory.
+Optionally from the command line you can build by running "cmake --build . --config Release" in the csound-vs directory.

 ### Debugging
 The project can be launched for debugging in two ways: